 Last year I visited Houtong with a few friends on an overcast Monday in March.
 Weekday + cool, cloudy weather = no crowds!
 And probably not as many cats as you'd find on a warm, sunny day.
 There were enough cats and other activities to keep us occupied for four hours, though.
 Maybe we would've stayed longer if most of the village hadn't closed by 5 p.m.
 If you want to buy souvenirs, don't leave them until the end or the shops might be closed.

 The sign on the platform at Houtong train station features a cat, a coal miner, and a monkey.
-Houtong (猴硐) means "money cave", named after a cave in the village that used to be inhabited by monkeys.
+Houtong (猴硐) means "monkey cave", named after a cave in the village that used to be inhabited by monkeys.
 What happened to the monkeys?
 No idea.

 We're still on the train platform because we had to take a photo with this cat box thing on the platform bench.
 We soon learned we couldn't take photos of ourselves with every cat and cat-related thing or else we'd never go back home.